 - Letter of recommendation from your supervising faculty advisor indicating support of the proposed research and addressing its merits for funding by the NRS as well as your ability to conduct the research and meet established deadlines.

 - Copies of appropriate collecting permits and Institutional Animal Care and Use Committee (IACUC) approvals, where applicable

-- Write your project description and curriculum vitae (see formatting requirements below) and email both documents to the reserve manager or faculty manager of each reserve you plan to work in requesting authorization for your proposed research.
+- Write your project description and curriculum vitae (see formatting requirements below) and email both documents to the manager of each reserve you plan to work in requesting authorization for your proposed research.
 A link to a list of reserve contacts is available at the bottom of this page.
 In the email, indicate that you are applying for a Mathias Graduate Student Research Grant and ask that the manager(s) send their letter(s) of approval directly to you.
-We encourage you to reach out to the manager(s) as early as possible so that you receive their written approval well before the application deadline of September 16, 2019.
+We encourage you to reach out to the manager(s) as early as possible so that you receive their written approval well before the application deadline of October 1, 2021.

 - Once you have received all required letters of approval from the reserve manager(s), initiate your application in Submittable.

 - Don’t forget to “send” the application once you are finished by clicking on the “Apply” button at the bottom of the application form!

 Completed applications will be evaluated by a UC-wide committee that will determine which applications are funded and in what amounts.
 Award decisions will be emailed to applicants by December 1, 2022.

 - All application materials must be submitted as Adobe PDF files.
 There are many ways to create pdf files, some of which are described at http://www.wikihow.com/Create-PDF-Files

 - The project description cannot exceed three pages in length.
 This includes all figures, tables, and the list of references.
 Format on a standard 8.5 inch x 11 inch page with one-inch margins on all sides.